Got a big night out coming up? Find out how to avoid trapped wind and stomach pain on the day of your party

-Instead look out for peppermint tea – researchers have found that it can reduce stomach distension and bloating symptoms.
+Instead look out for peppermint tea – researchers have found that it can reduce stomach distension and help to prevent bloating symptoms.

 If you become dehydrated, your body will hang on to any fluids, which can cause bloating.
 Drinking fluid during the day is a really good way to reduce bloating – choose water, decaffeinated coffees and teas, and herbal teas.
 Watch out for sparkling water as any fizzy drinks, even the healthy ones, can make you feel gassy.